Fire-Fighting Robotics

 FIREMOTE 4800

-• Width reduction system to fit through narrow gaps
+• Width reduction system to navigate narrow gaps.

-The Firemote 4800 was sold to TianJin Fire Brigade in China, complete with a COFDM control link.
-During a support visit, we were able to drive the Firemote along a U-Shaped route between multi-floor industrial buildings without loss of control or video feedback.
+The Firemote 4800 was sold to Tianjin Fire Brigade in China, complete with COFDM control.
+During a support visit, we successfully drove it along a U-shaped route between multi-floor industrial buildings without loss of control or video feedback.

 ACCESSORIES